-Niagara University’s graduate program in criminal justice administration prepares individuals for leadership positions in a wide range of fields within the criminal justice profession.
+Niagara University’s Masters of Science in Criminal Justice Administration program prepares individuals for leadership positions in a wide range of fields within the criminal justice profession.
 Because the university is situated on the border of the United States and Canada, courses offer students an international perspective in the field.
 The faculty in the criminal justice program is highly credentialed and accessible to students in the program.

 The program curriculum covers practical experience, critical research, integrated management and administration techniques, analytical and communication skills, decision-making and professional ethics.